Flag of Uzbekistan: Symbolism

-The azure colour on the flag is a symbol of blue sky and clear water.
+The azure colour on the flag is a symbol of the sky and of clear water.
 Azure is also the colour of the Turkic peoples.
 White is the traditional Uzbek symbol of peace and good luck.
 Green is a symbol of nature, new life, and good harvest.
-The red fimbriation represent the power of life.
+The red fimbriations represent the power of life.

-The image of the crescent moon is connected with Uzbek historical image (a symbol of the Uzbek traditional religion, Islam) as well as being a symbol of the birth of a new nation.
-The stars represent spirituality and divinity, as well as an allusion to Uzbek historical tradition and calendar, the 12 stars on the flag are arranged in such a way that visually they form the inscription Allah in Arabic script.
+The image of the crescent moon is connected with Uzbek historical imagery as well as being a symbol of the birth of a new nation.
+The stars represent spirituality and divinity, as well as an allusion to Uzbek historical tradition and calendar.
 The stars are also a symbol of the pursuit of perfection and happiness of Uzbek people in their homeland.

+The government of Uzbekistan does not specify which hues should be used on its flag and instead generalizes them as azure, white, green, and red.

 Legal protection

 On 27 December 2010, President Islam Karimov signed an amendment to the law that strengthened the protection of the country's symbols, including its flag and emblem.
 It banned the utilization of the flag of Uzbekistan for promotional and commercial purposes, including its usage in advertisements and documents.
 It also forbade any organizations that are not affiliated with the Uzbek government from adopting logos that resemble the national symbols.